rhysfaultless-cpr/documentation-markdown/docs/main.md

 ## Logging into the ROS computer

+1. Make sure the Robot is on.
-1. Turn on the computer monitor in the cab
+2. Turn on the computer monitor in the cab.
-2. Remove the wireless keyboard from the cab's right footwell, and turn the keyboard's stitch to GREEN
+3. Remove the wireless keyboard from the cab's right footwell, and turn the keyboard's switch to GREEN
-3. Enter the computer's username and password.
+4. Enter the computer's username and password.
+    The defaults from factory are:
     - username: _administrator_
     - password: _clearpath_
+5. Once logged in, open a terminal.
+    Take note of the computer's hostname.
+    You should see something like `administrator@cpr-wat-79`.
+    The text after the _@_ symbol is the computers hostname, in this case it is _cpr-wat79_.

 ## Connecting to the ROS computer from a development desktop

 1. Connect your development desktop to the Base Station's SSID
-    - SSID: _TODO_
+    - SSID: _cpr-base-station_
-    - password: _TODO_
+    - password: _clearpath_
 2. Add this information to your development desktop's _/etc/hosts_ file:
+    ```
+    <robot computer's hostname>  192.168.131.1
+    ```

+    for example:
     ```
     cpr-wat79 192.168.131.1
     ```

 ## Adding ROS packages to your development desktop